msaxena25/web-components-custom-elements/readme.md

 ```

-4. import this in your commment like -
+4. import this in your component like -

  ```
  import 'web-components-custom-elements';